ramin-ahmadi/collapsiblecard/README.md

 # collapsible card example

-This app was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.2.1.
+This app was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.2.1. and Angular 5 using Material design cards

 ## Install

-download or fork my repo and then CD to project location.
+Download or fork my repo and then CD to project location.

 Run `npm install`

 ## Development server